 M.A. in Marriage and Family Therapy

-A Master of Arts degree in Marriage and Family Therapy from Saint Mary’s University of Minnesota is designed to enhance students’ understanding and use of intervention methods with individuals, couples, and families.
+A Master of Arts Degree in Marriage and Family Therapy from Saint Mary’s University of Minnesota is designed to enhance students’ understanding and use of intervention methods with individuals, couples, and families.

 Through the program at Saint Mary's, you'll deepen your understanding and skills in facilitating relational health with a diverse client base.
 And true to our practitioner-based learning model, all instructors are experienced therapists who engage in clinical practice.
 You'll benefit as you gain confidence through trained therapy simulations, all of which are supervised by licensed professionals.

-Saint Mary's curriculum in the Marriage and Family Therapy Program prepares graduates to seek licensure with the Minnesota Board of Marriage and Family Therapy.
+Saint Mary's curriculum in the Marriage and Family Therapy program prepares graduates to seek licensure with the Minnesota Board of Marriage and Family Therapy.
 Licensed Marriage and Family Therapists (LMFTs) are mental health professionals who are trained in psychotherapy and family systems.
 They are licensed to diagnose and treat mental and emotional disorders with individuals, couples, and family systems.*

-Applications for the program are accepted through January 15th of each year.
 Students admitted to the program will be part of one of two cohorts:

 - The fall cohort, beginning in late August, is flexibly designed for working adults.
 Courses are held on Monday and Tuesday evenings, and the cohort will take nine semesters, or three years, to complete.

 - The summer cohort, beginning in early May, is intended for students who wish to finish the program at a more accelerated pace.
-Courses are held throughout the day and evening on Mondays, and the cohort will take 7 semesters, or 2.3 years, to complete.
+Courses are held throughout the day and evening on Mondays, and the cohort will take seven semesters, or 2.3 years, to complete.